slaytr/ultimate-fizzbuzz/README.md

 For numbers which are multiples of both three and five print “FizzBuzz”.

 ###
-This repository is updated daily and adds support for 10 integers each night, if your number is not supported yet.
+This repository is updated daily and adds extra support for 10 integers each night, if your number is not supported yet.
 Be patient and wait a few days.

 ### Example